omgnetwork/omgnetwork.github.io/website/versioned_docs/version-1.0.0/run-watcher-vps.md

 sudo netstat -tulpn
 ```

-If you found one of the ports is already in use, consider closing them with the following commands:
+If you found one of the ports is already in use, close them with the following commands:

 ```
 sudo lsof -t -i:<PORT>
 sudo kill -9 <PID>
 ```

+#### 4.2 Docker Ports

 Additionally, you can check if Docker is already using some services as follows: